Managing Projects

 - Middleware — Next.js or Express setup code

-- Gateway — DNS record configuration
+- Gateway — DNS record configuration, see Gateway

 Team Management